mrsi-cerl/mrsi-gatsby/docs/content-management-docs/markdown-templates.md

 ```

-## Sustain Center of Expertise
+## Sustain Subject Matter Area

-To create a new Sustain Center of Expertise page, create a new markdown page in the content folder with the template below.
+To create a new Sustain Subject Matter Area page, create a new markdown page in the content folder with the template below.
 Replace the info in the template with your own data.

 Adding a new markdown file to the content folder will automatically add this page to the Sustain side-nav